 Does Your Out-of-Pocket Maximum Include the Deductible?

-Yes, your deductible is counted towards your out-of-pocket maximum.
+Typically yes, your deductible is counted towards your out-of-pocket maximum.
 For example, let’s say you purchase an insurance plan with a $4,000 out-of-pocket maximum.
-If you fulfill your $1,000 deductible and spend $3,000 out-of-pocket in coinsurance fees by mid-year, any medical costs that you incur for the rest of the plan year will be 100 percent covered by your health insurance provider.
+If you fulfill your $1,000 deductible and spend $3,000 out-of-pocket in coinsurance by mid-year, any medical costs you incur for the rest of the plan year will be covered 100% by your health insurance provider.

 Which Healthcare Costs Count Toward Your Out-of-Pocket Maximum?